 Hey You!
-Are you an extreme entrepreneur- a focussed small business junkie that is skilled and thrives on thinking out of the box and “always finding a way?”
-There is virtually no excuse to be poor in 1st world countries these days.
-Here, I prove it.
+Interested in how to make a business with no money whatsoever?
+Are you a focussed small business idea junkie that is skilled and thrives on thinking out of the box and “always finding a way?”
+You know then, there is virtually no excuse to be poor in 1st world countries these days.
+Here, I demonstrate it.
 I show how to build something from nothing, step by step.
+Learn here to make money from nothing… truly NOTHING, through a small business.
 Essentially, this is a grassroots small business idea library.

-From my brain, I regularly dig deep to prove that it is absolutely possible that almost anyone can build a life from extreme poverty to financial independence – in many cases, even wealth.
-And I have fun proving it!
+From my brain, I regularly dig deep to demonstrate that it is absolutely possible that almost anyone can build a life from extreme poverty to financial independence – in many cases, even wealth.
+And I have fun demonstrating it!

-I can take virtually any poor person with at least some remaining sense and make them middle class (and off the system) without using free handouts – twice as fast if they’re already collecting welfare and have a home.
+We can take virtually any poor person with at least some remaining sense and make them middle class (and off the system) without using free handouts – twice as fast if they’re already collecting welfare and have a home.

-We have to start somewhere and a realistic absolute beginning here is we take a person that sleeps outside in a makeshift camp.
+We have to start somewhere and a realistic absolute beginning to make money from nothing is we take a hypothetical person that sleeps outside in a makeshift camp.
 He/she does however have a few different sets of clothing, including outerwear for even the snowy winter.
 This person does not receive any social assistance, but understands that they will die of starvation if they don’t get out there and earn money.

 Day 1, they have the appropriate clothing for the time of year, a full stomach, but no more food.

 For more psychology on small business success, read our page, Resources.